 It is the employer that decides that a position is redundant.
 This means the employer bears the burden of justifying its action.
 They must show that the redundancy is genuine, as opposed to a means to dismiss an employee for misconduct or poor performance.
 Genuine reasons for redundancy commonly include:

-- Financial reasons, such as where the employer’s business is suffering from an economic downturn.
+- Financial reasons, such as when the employer’s business is suffering from an economic downturn.
 It is important to note that courts are reluctant to delve into the business reasons for an employer’s decision.

-- Restructuring or reorganization, generally occurring where two or more employees are performing the same or similar roles, or where new technology automates an area of the business, causing genuine inefficiencies in the business structure.
+- Restructuring or reorganisation, generally occurring where two or more employees are performing the same or similar roles, or where new technology automates an area of the business, causing genuine inefficiencies in the business structure.

 This is not a strict list of reasons that will justify an employee being made redundant.
 The point is that there cannot be an ulterior reason for the redundancy, as that would constitute a sham redundancy.

 What constitutes “good faith” engagement is somewhat amorphous.
-The Employment Relations Act 2000 requires an employer proposing to make a decision that will, or is likely to, have an adverse effect on the continuation of employment for its employees, to provide the effected employees with:
+The Employment Relations Act 2000 requires an employer proposing to make a decision that will, or is likely to, have an adverse effect on the continuation of employment for its employees, to provide the affected employees with:

 - An opportunity to comment on the information to their employer before the decision is made.